rcoote/iotviz/README.md

 # Architecture and Philosophy

--for max. computing performance and best UI expereince use native software libs, avoid browser technology, platform independance is achieved through cross compilation
+* for max. computing performance and best UI expereince use native software libs, avoid browser technology, platform independance is achieved through cross compilation
--for messaging use pub/sub messaging libraries such as mqtt, zero mq, etc.
+* for messaging use pub/sub messaging libraries such as mqtt, zero mq, etc.

 # Envisaged use cases of the software

-*plant monitoring
+* plant monitoring
-*solar park monitoring
+* solar park monitoring
-*wind park monitoring
+* wind park monitoring
-*jurassic park monitoring
+* jurassic park monitoring :)

 # Extendibilaty
-*For every building/ asset you can create plugins or QT Widgets, than can display / manipulate the specific asset (sensor data, specific machinery commands).
+* For every building/ asset you can create plugins or QT Widgets, than can display / manipulate the specific asset (sensor data, specific machinery commands).

 # Sketching Wireframes